-Candidates who are relocating more than 50 miles from their home of record to their service site to serve may be entitled to a Relocation Travel Allowance.
+Candidates who are relocating more than 50 miles to their service site to serve may be entitled to a Relocation Travel Allowance.
 (See Chapter 7 for more information on the relocation allowance).

 Close of Service Allowance

 Candidates who relocated to serve are eligible to receive a Close of Service Travel Allowance at the end of service.
 The allowance is intended to offset the cost of returning home from the service site.
 (See Chapter 7 for more information on the close of service allowance)